OmanF/ArangoFoil/README.md

 Once a connection has successfully been setup you can "dot into" the client object to see all available methods.

 Names of methods correspond to the official driver's names with differences being using camel case instead of C#'s Pascal case and dropping the `...Async` that terminates all the official driver's methods' names, so, for example, the wrapper's `postDocument` will show up as `PostDocumentAsync` on the official documentation.
+A _minor_ note: due to F# strong type system, stronger than C#'s, some methods that don't take a generic parameter in the official driver (e.g. `PostCursorAsync`) require such a type in the wrapper version, so, continuing the example, the corresponding method in the wrapper is `postCursor<'T>`.

 Most method names are self-describing however consulting the official driver's documentation is __strongly advised__.